whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/18-selected-super-useful-linux-one-liners914-revision-v1-18-selected-super-useful-linux-one-liners.md

 Screenshot with the result of the command execution.

-## 5. Find a List of Unique Words in a file
+## 5. Find a List of Unique Words in a File

 The following one-liner command is used to enumerate words that have alphabets.
 The “tr” command converts the characters that are not alphabets to a new line.
 Next, we will use the “sed” command to remove the empty lines, and finally, we will uniquely sort the same, avoiding duplicates using the “sort” command.